NLM-fr/minecraft-packer-ansible-terraform/README.md

 ## General info
 This project is using scaleway cloud service to create an instance with a running minecarft server.

 We use Packer to create an image of our instance that runs the ansible list of commands.

-Then we use Terraform to create an instance with the previously created image and runs the minecraft server
+Then we use Terraform to create an instance with the previously created image and runs the minecraft server.

 ## Deployment: